nervosnetwork/docs/docs/introduction/nervos-intro.md

 ![nervos-log](assets/nervos-layers.png)

 Nervos has a layered architecture, which has a Layer 1 named Common Knowledge Base (CKB) as the foundation layer for issuing all kinds of tokens and securely storing them.
-There are also Layer 2 systems works around CKB as plugins for enabling lower transaction fee and better transaction user experience for transferring these token between users.
+Developers will be able to construct their own layer2 solutions rooted in CKB as an interoperable layer focusing on functionalities and performance.

 > To learn more about the layered architecture of Nervos, please refer [Nervos Whitepaper](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md).